pmean/build-website/text/05/SampleSizeBinary.md

 40%).

 I had already guessed that this was an absolute change, because very few people are interested in detecting a 10% relative change.
-It\'s just too small to be of clinical interest most of the time.
+It's just too small to be of clinical interest most of the time.
 But it is a point that is always worth clarifying.
 A 25% increase, for example, is far more ambiguous, because a relative increase (to 37.5%) is plausible,